Seminar “The Sea as Potential and Representation: Unlocking the Power of the Oceans”

 2:10 pm - 3:10 pm Coastal Zone Management

-Sustainable Coastal Zone Management: Lessons learnt from Sri Lanka, Dr. Vindya Hewawasam
+Sustainable Coastal Zone Management in Sri Lanka: Challenges and Opportunities, Dr. Vindya Hewawasam

 Sophia University's activities in Japan's coastal management, Prof. Guangwei Huang